shinjiwlab/shinjiwlab.github.io/_pages/speech-lunch.md

 ## Previous Talks

+- February 8, 2024
+  - Title: Learning from Unlabeled Speech through Pre-training
+  - Speaker: Alexander Haojan Liu
+  - Abstract: In the first part of the talk, I will present DinoSR, a latest self-supervised learning method that can be viewed as a completion of recent speech representation models.
+Key results on recognition and acoustic unit discovery will be covered.
+The second part of the talk will cover generative pre-training for speech through flow matching.
+Similar to the spirit of self-supervised learning, I will show that a general-purpose generative model can be pre-trained from unlabeled speech, and later applied to different tasks in speech such as synthesis, denoising, and separation.
+  - Bio: Alexander Haojan Liu is a 4th Ph.D. student in Computer Science at MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).
+He is a member of the Spoken Language System (SLS) Group leading by Dr. James Glass.
+His research interests are in the field of machine learning, natural language processing (speech processing in particular), and computer vision.
+Currently, his work focuses on self-supervised learning of audio and their applications.

 - December 7, 2023
   - Title: Unifying Speech Processing Applications with Speech Foundation Models
   - Speaker: Shinji Watanabe